 a brief history

-Combine the Victorious is the sublime blend of a David Lynch movie, Eurythmics and Portishead.
+Combine the Victorious is the sublime blend of a David Lynch movie, Eurythmics, Sade, and Portishead.
 Beautiful melodies with thoughtful lyrics and arpeggiated notes written from the rain soaked streets of Vancouver, Canada.

 Subsequent releases, Disagreements (2008) and Crumbling Hearts (2012) saw the band refining their musical identity, distilling a powerful evocative essence, perfectly captured on the standout track Glasgow, where sumptuous guitars weave in and out of Mark's wily groove, a perfect backdrop for Isabelle's melancholy lyric and heart-breaking melody.
 Glasgow was later licensed to the Netflix series "The Order" as well as the Canadian documentary "15 Minutes of Reality."

-Over the years the duo has been primarily a studio project though their rare live performances have always been well received including European appearances in 2012.
-They have released two EPs, three full length albums and a series of singles.
-To date they have licensed 20 songs for television productions and independent films.
-In 2022, Thorvald Records released the "Paros" anthology, a collection of songs spanning the Crumbling Hearts EP, the 2015 album Autonomous and a handful of new unreleased songs, singles and remixes.
+Over the years Combine has been primarily a studio project though their rare live performances have always been well received including European appearances in 2012.
+They have released two EPs, and now four full length albums and a series of singles.
+To date they have licensed 21 songs for television productions and independent films.
+In 2022, Thorvald Records released the "Paros" anthology, a collection of songs spanning the Crumbling Hearts EP, the 2015 album Autonomous mixed with a handful of new songs, singles and remixes.

 Photos